skitazaki/cntblank/README.md

 | #True | Count of cells which should be treated as boolean true. |
 | #False | Count of cells which should be treated as boolean false. |

+Note that "1" is interpreted as boolean true and "0" is also interpreted as boolean false.
+Therefore, if a column is integer field, "#True" represents the count of "1" and "#False" represents the count of "0" in the field.
+Since some buggy data files sometimes include "0" as null accidentally, this feature may help you to count up pseudo blank cells.

 ## Development setup